 In a personal computer (PC), the power supply is the metal box usually found in a corner of the case.
 The power supply is visible from the back of many systems because it contains the power-cord receptacle and the cooling fan.
+A typical PSU will have integrated connectors to send power to the motherboard, microprocessors, and SATA storage.
+Laptops and mini-PCs usually have their power supplies separate from the computer assembly, instead of integrated into their charging cables.

 - 3.3 volts